SofieThi/STH_Language/assignment_4/README.md

 This problem relates to text classification.
 We are going to train a model to predict whether or not a comment is toxic or non-toxic.
 The first script: assign_lr.py performs benchmark classification using standard machine learning approaches (TfidfVectorizer(), LogisticRegression classifier).
 Firstly, we create more balanced dataset by getting a random sample of the dataset (1000 datapoints), then we create new variables called text and label, then we do a train-test split, create vectorizer object using TfidfVectorizer, this vectorizer is then used to turn all of our documents into a vector of numbers, instead of text, then we classify and predict with LogisticRegression.
 We make a classification report and save it to an output folder.

 The second script: assign.dl.py performs classification using deep learning methods with Keras Embedding layer, Convolutional Neural Network.
 Firstly, we create new variables called text and label, do a train-test split, clean and normalize data (lots of noise like html tags), then we define what to do if model encounter unknown words it has not seen during training= UNK, we fit tokenizer on the documents, we set a padding value (because we have different lengths of documents, so need a max doument length.
-If shorter= padding of zeros), we then tokenize all documents using this fit tokenizer, we do a sequence normalization (sequence= anything that can be iterated over), we add padding to sequences, we encode labels, we define parameters for the model and create it and train it.
+If shorter we pad with zeros), we then tokenize all documents using this fit tokenizer, we do a sequence normalization (sequence= anything that can be iterated over), we add padding to sequences, we encode labels, we define parameters for the model and create it and train it.
 Finally, we can evaluate and make a classification report and save to an output folder.

 ## Usage (reproducing results)